 The role of the Special Education Support Service (SESS) is to enhance the quality of learning and teaching in relation to special educational provision.
 Read more about our role.

-APPLY TO SESS FOR SUPPORT
+APPLY TO SESS FOR IN-SCHOOL SUPPORT

 'Curriculum Access Tool: General Learning Disability (CAT-GLD)'